rogerscuall/multi-vendor-network-workshop/8-config_drift_restore/README.md

 SSH to rtr1 and optionally rtr2-4 to validate the configurations changed back to the original.

 ### Optional
-If desired you could also restore to the `final_config` by rerunning this exercise.
+If desired, you could also restore to the `final_config` by rerunning this exercise.

 # Key Takeaways